How to Improve Your MTB Skills: Avoiding Common Pitfalls for Better Riding

 2. Not focusing on the fundamentals.

-We're all guilty of watching jaw-dropping videos from RedBull, YouTube and social media of someone doing an epic jump, drop or bunnyhopping insane heights and thinking that is what we must do next.
+We're all guilty of watching jaw-dropping videos on RedBull, YouTube, and social media of someone doing an epic jump, drop, or bunnyhopping to insane heights and thinking, "That is what we must do next."

-The fix: This is like comparing your chapter one to someone else's chapter ten.
-You need to realize that the riders in those videos are professionals and have spent hundreds of hours and years practicing their fundamental riding skills to get to that point.
+This is like comparing your chapter one to someone else's chapter ten.
+You need to realize that the riders in those videos are professionals and have spent hundreds of hours and years practicing their fundamental riding skills to reach that point.
 So do you!!
-Now get practicing!
+Now, get practicing!

 3. Progressing too quickly.

-Many riders want to avoid identifying themselves as a 'newbie' or 'beginner.'
+Many riders want to avoid identifying themselves as' newbies' or 'beginners.'
 As a result, they end up pushing themselves beyond their skill level, attempting trails or features that are too advanced.
 This can lead to accidents, injuries, and decreased confidence.

 By recognizing these common mistakes, we hope you can recognize if you're making them and can correct them.
 If in doubt, book a lesson or join a clinic with a professionally certified mountain bike instructor who can help you progress safely and appropriately based on your skill level and experience so you can ride safer, more confidently and have more fun on the trails!